SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/deploy-cf.md

     ![deploy-cf](../../build-code/images/deploy-cf/deploy_cf_terminal.png)

 > [!Note]
 > During the deployment, if a new page pops up for sign in to Cloud Foundry Runtime, follow steps 3 - 6.
-Else, proceed with the **Assign the User Roles**.
+Else, once the deployment is completed, proceed with **[Assign the User Roles](./deploy-cf.md#assign-the-user-roles)**.

 3. In the Cloud Foundry Sign in pop up, do the following: